Bandaras213/Havenbot/README.md

 			+ Checks the mentioned user and sends an embed with some of their Discord information.
 		- **checkrole**
 			+ Checks a role and sends an embed with all users in the specified role.
+		- **mute**
+			+ Assigns a "Mute" role (and if in a voicechannel, server mutes them) which will make them unable to write/talk for a defined period of time.

 	* ### Verification
 		- **iam**
-			+ Fetches XIVSync data of the given Charactername to see if it exits.
-If it does, switches the "Visitor" role with the base member role "Recruit" and sends an embed with their Lodestone information and Discord tag.
-(Server is hard coded to Ragnarok)
+			+ Fetches XIVAPI data of the given Charactername to see if it exits.
+If it does, removes the "Visitor" role, assigns the base member role "Recruit" and sends an embed with their Lodestone information and Discord tag.
+(Server is always Ragnarok)

 	* ### Info
 		- help